twinnydotdev/twinny/docs/gateway.md

 Store** on the admin page lists what this build carries; **switch on** starts a plugin at once and adds it to the side navigation, **switch off** stops it.
 The choice is kept in `plugins.json`, so it survives a restart.

+Plugins are a licence feature (`plugins`, on every Team and Enterprise licence).
+Without it the store still lists them but nothing can be switched on, and plugins that were on stop until a licence is installed;
+their switch is kept, so a renewed licence brings them straight back.
+The 14-day grace after expiry applies as it does to policy and recording.

 The API behind the page, admin keys only: